 The Truth about Parabens and Sulfates

-Because spoiler: they’re in almost every beauty product you own.
+Because spoiler: They’re in almost every beauty product you own.

 So you’re doing your monthly (read: daily) peruse through Sephora/Violet Grey/beauty website of choice, and come across product after product claiming to be “free” of one ingredient or another.
-While that’s helpful for the educated (okay, obsessive) beauty junkie (:raising_hand:), in reality, the majority of us have little idea what said ingredients are and why products would boast their freedom from them.
+While that’s helpful for the educated (OK, obsessive) beauty junkie (:raising_hand:), in reality, the majority of us have little idea what said ingredients are and why products would boast their freedom from them.
 Two key and controversial players?
 Parabens and sulfates: the long-established additives found in everything from your toothpaste and shampoo to your treasured anti-aging cream.

 In the name of making clean beauty a girl’s best friend (but we mean, we’ll obviously still take diamonds when offered), we hit up two big guns in the skin and hair-care industries—Eric Spengler, SVP of Research & Development at Living Proof, and Dr. Harold Lancer, celebrity dermatologist and founder of Lancer Skincare—to break down the good, the bad, and the science behind parabens and sulfates.